SADMAN-222/BookHive/README.md

 **Description for Your GitHub Repository:**

 # BookHive - Android Mobile Application
-BookHive is a feature-rich mobile application developed as part of the **CSE489: Mobile Development** course under the guidance of **Mostofa Kamal Rasel Sir**.
+BookHive is a feature-rich mobile application developed as part of the **CSE489: Mobile Development** course under the guidance of ** Dr. Mostofa Kamal Rasel Sir**.
 The app is designed for book lovers, allowing them to browse, add books to their cart, place orders, and manage their collections seamlessly.

 ## Features
 - **User Authentication:** Secure login and signup for users and admins with Firebase integration.